-Our team of young interviewers has conducted 45 interviews to date, which we will be sharing over the coming months until the Autumn 2020, when the archive will be complete.
-As an introduction to the archive, the interview by João Francisco Gomes with the Portuguese lawyer and politician Adriano Moreira (97) is already available online.
+Our team of young interviewers from across Europe has conducted 50 interviews to date, which we will be sharing over the coming months until the end of 2020, when the archive will be complete.

 For questions and queries about the project, please get in touch: firstname.lastname@example.org